Theme

 Where it fits

-This belongs in the agent-orchestration layer.
+Open it as part of the agent-orchestration layer.
 It is most relevant for readers comparing practical agent frameworks, deep-research systems, coding-agent harnesses, and setups that need tool use, file work, memory, and sandboxed execution.

 Reporting note